-How can I get rid of that ammonia smell in my horse’s stall?
+How can I get rid of that ammonia smell in the stall?

 We all know that familiar smell of ammonia - it makes your lungs ache and your eyes water.
 Sometimes, you only catch a brief wiff, and other times you must leave the area!
 Now imagine being locked in a room with it, and then eating your dinner off the floor right next to it.

 The ammonia that you are smelling is not actually IN your horse’s urine, it is created when the urea in urine is broken down.
 And it can be dangerous.
 First, ammonia is caustic - which means it corrodes tissues that it comes into contact with.
 The mucous membranes of your horse’s eyes, nose, mouth, and even further into the respiratory system are all at risk.
 Secondly, it just smells bad.
 If you suspect your horse's ammonia smell is abnormal, it's easy for your vet to do an exam and a few tests to make sure his urinary system is good.
 You can also learn more about normal horse urine here.

 How can you help reduce and eliminate this ammonia smell?

 To start, your stall cleaning process may need to be re-vamped.
 If you are only cleaning once daily, consider cleaning your stalls more often.
 If you add in a quick pick at lunch and/or the end of the day, you will have many benefits.
 A cleaner horse, a cleaner stall for the next morning, and fewer flies, less ammonia, stronger arms, and happier horses.
 You will also get to know your horses better, and be alerted to possible illnesses and colics earlier as you will be up close and personal more often.